albodelu/albodelu.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Al, an Android Developer since 2010, formerly a .NET/Mono Developer, that was born and lives in Barcelona.
+Hi, I'm Al, an Android Developer since 2010, formerly a .NET/Mono Developer, that was born and lives in Barcelona, Catalonia, Spain.

 ### More Information